Iceland: Geology

+Iceland is the only large insular landmass in the world which is located on a mid-ocean ridge above sea level.
+It is probably the only place in the world where the effects of two major tectonic plates drifting apart can easily be observed above sea level.
+The island sits directly on the Mid-Atlantic Ridge, where the Eurasian Plate and the North American Plate are moving away from each other.

-A geologically young land, Iceland is the surface expression of the Iceland Plateau, a large igneous province forming as a result of volcanism from the Iceland hotspot and along the Mid-Atlantic Ridge, the latter of which runs right through it.
+A geologically young land at 16 to 18 million years old, Iceland is the surface expression of the Iceland Plateau, a large igneous province forming as a result of volcanism from the Iceland hotspot and along the Mid-Atlantic Ridge, the latter of which runs right through it.
 This means that the island is highly geologically active with many volcanoes including Hekla, Eldgjá, Herðubreið, and Eldfell.
 The volcanic eruption of Laki in 1783–1784 caused a famine that killed nearly a quarter of the island's population.
-In addition, the eruption caused dust clouds and haze to appear over most of Europe and parts of Asia and Africa for several months afterwards, and affected climates in other areas.
+In addition, the eruption caused dust clouds and haze to appear over most of Europe and parts of Africa and Asia for several months afterwards, and affected climates in other areas.

 Iceland has many geysers, including Geysir, from which the English word is derived, and the famous Strokkur, which erupts every 8–10 minutes.
 After a phase of inactivity, Geysir started erupting again after a series of earthquakes in 2000.
 Geysir has since grown quieter and does not erupt often.

 With the widespread availability of geothermal power and the harnessing of many rivers and waterfalls for hydroelectricity, most residents have access to inexpensive hot water, heating, and electricity.
-The island is composed primarily of basalt, a low-silica lava associated with effusive volcanism as has occurred also in Hawaii.
+The island is composed primarily of basalt, a low-silica lava associated with effusive volcanism, as has also occurred in Hawaii.
 Iceland, however, has a variety of volcanic types (composite and fissure), many producing more evolved lavas such as rhyolite and andesite.
 Iceland has hundreds of volcanoes with about 30 active volcanic systems.

 Surtsey, one of the youngest islands in the world, is part of Iceland.
 Named after Surtr, it rose above the ocean in a series of volcanic eruptions between 8 November 1963 and 5 June 1968.
 Only scientists researching the growth of new life are allowed to visit the island.

-On 21 March 2010, a volcano in Eyjafjallajökull in the south of Iceland erupted for the first time since 1821, forcing 600 people to flee their homes.
-Additional eruptions on 14 April forced hundreds of people to abandon their homes.
-The resultant cloud of volcanic ash brought major disruption to air travel across Europe.
+The country has approximately 30 active volcanic systems.
+Within each are volcano-tectonic fissure systems, and many, but not all of them, also have at least one central volcano (mostly in the form of a stratovolcano, sometimes of a shield volcano with a magma chamber underneath).
+Several classifications of the systems exist, for example there is one of 30 systems, and one of 34 systems, with the later currently being used in Iceland itself.